Find answers to

 Some citations require mandatory appearances in court.
 Please contact the court clerks office at least

-after you receive your citation to inquire if a citation requires an appearence.
+after you receive your citation to inquire if a citation requires an appearance.

 Defendants are allowed one continuance by the court office for their court dates.
 The continuance will go to the officer's next arraignment calendar.
 Court clerks cannot change your court time between morning or afternoon sessions.
-The request must be made from the defendant before 1:00 pm the day before the arraignment court date (Tuesday) in order to grant a continuance.
+The request must be made from the defendant before 1:00 pm on the Monday before the arraignment court date (Wednesday) in order to grant a continuance.

 If a defendant wishes to contest his/her citation, he/she must appear on his/her arraignment date and enter a plea of "not guilty."
 The case will then be reset to a trial date.